The goal is where we want to be. The objectives are the steps needed to get there.

 Upon completion of the unit on plant growth and development students will be able to:

 - list the five most common plant growth hormones

 - describe the relationship between carbon dioxide level and photosynthesis

 - illustrate the transpiration stream in a corn plant

 It is easy to measure each of the objectives.
 Either the student has or has not accomplished each one.
-These measurable objectives can then be used as the basis for your grading or other type of student assessment.
-For example, based on the first learning objective above, if a student is able to list all 5 plant hormones they earn 100% for the assignment, if they can only list 4 plant hormones they earn 90%, and so on.
+These measurable objectives can then be used as the basis for your grading or another type of student assessment.
+For example, based on the first learning objective above, if a student is able to list all 5 plant hormones they earn 100% for the assignment if they can only list 4 plant hormones they earn 90%, and so on.

 Bloom’s Taxonomy as a Framework for Writing Learning Objectives

 Developing a basic understanding of Bloom’s Taxonomy (Bloom et al., 1956) is a good place to start as you begin writing learning objectives.

 Bloom’s Taxonomy in a nutshell: In the late 1940’s a group of educators began classifying educational goals and objectives.
 The intent was to develop a classification system for three domains: the cognitive (mental skills or knowledge), the affective (feelings and emotional skills or attitude), and the psychomotor (manual or physical skills).
 The work that resulted in the cognitive domain was completed in 1956 and is commonly referred to as Bloom’s Taxonomy of the Cognitive Domain (Bloom et al., 1956).